June is Ontario’s Seniors Month!

 - Devoted themselves to sustained and selfless voluntary service

 - Earned the respect of their peers and became a role model in their field

 Second, when you are at www.ontario.ca/honoursandawards, make sure that you are choosing the correct “Medal and Recognition Program”, from the list of programs, entitled, Ontario Senior Achievement Award.
 There are about a dozen other programs, so to be completely sure about your choice, you can always just click here.

 Third, make sure that you download the proper form.
 Once you have made your way to the Ontario Senior Achievement Award webpage, on the top right-hand corner there are links to the PDF files.
 We suggest you choose the online version.

-Finally, click here when you are ready to submit your nomination.
+Finally, click here (entries for this particular program are closed) when you are ready to submit your nomination.
 It will redirect you to the Ontario governments e-filing system.
 Alternatively, you can click the respective link on the Senior Achievement Award webpage (found in step 6).

 Each year up to 20 seniors are selected, through an independent committee that carefully reviews each nomination.
 The committee members are from the seniors’ community and are appointed by the Minister Responsible for Seniors.
 This year, in October, there will be a special ceremony held at Queen’s Park to honour the recipients.
 Now let’s show the government and Ontario how our Etobicoke and Mississauga seniors are making a difference!

 Benefits: Learn how home care benefits you and your family.

 Call for a free personalized Care Consultation (905) 276-2273